Nothing stands without structure.

 UI structural engineering is concerned with defining the structure of application user interfaces.

-To illustrate the value of UI engineering, it helps to understand how it contrasts with other key activities.
+To illustrate the value of UI structural engineering, it helps to understand how it relates to other key activities.
 My research in project accountability proposes four project-level activities: UI architecture, UI Design, UI engineering, and UI production.

 Architecture and design artifacts are but aspirations until their underlying structure can be rationalized.
 The effort to define the structure is an act of engineering.
 And together, architecture, design, and engineering provide the plan to enable production.

 Architecture activity frames project constraints to provide scope clarity and articulate explicit intentions for the project.

 Design activity is a multi-disciplinary effort that satisfies the intent of architecture and is heavily dependent on structural feasibility.

-Engineering activity assesses contextual conditions and models the required structure to optimize design performance.
+Engineering activity assesses contextual conditions and models the appropriate UI structure in support of a target design.